 Northamptonshire County Council purchased the site in 2004 and secured grant funding through working with the National Lottery Heritage Fund to develop a sustainable visitor destination with access for the public to learn about the history and heritage, as well as becoming the location to house countywide archaeological finds.
-The Chester House Estate is overseen now by North Northamptonshire Council who have a clear vision on the future of the site.
+The Chester House Estate is overseen by North Northamptonshire Council.

 The offer at Chester House will include a free to enter visitor attraction, an Archaeologial Resource Centre, wedding and corporate venue hire, restaurant and café, artisan shopping courtyard B&B and much more!

 History in the Making Film